adamwitanowski-nib/redocly/developer-portal/countrylist.md

 The homeCountries attribute describes which countries the product is available for sale.

+### Available country list

-The destinationCountries describes the current available sale countries
+The destinationCountries describes the current available countries.
+This includes no product, unsafe and sanctioned country codes which are filtered out separately:

 ```javascript
     {
       "code": "ARG",